Richard Warburton-Lytton1

 Rev. Canon John Neale Dalton was born on 24 September 1839.1 He was the son of Reverend John Neale Dalton and Elisa Maria Allies.1 He married Catherine Alicia Evan-Thomas, daughter of Charles Evan-Thomas, in 1886.1 He died on 28 July 1931 at age 91.1

-Rev. Canon John Neale Dalton graduated from Clare College, Cambridge University, Cambridge, Cambridgeshire, England, with a Master of Arts (M.A.).1 He was invested as a Companion, Order of St. Michael and St. George (C.M.G.) in 1881.1 He held the office of Canon and Steward of St. George's Chapel, Windsor between 1885 and 1931.1 He was tutor and governor to HRH Prince Albert Victor (later teh Duke of Clarence) and HRH Prince George (later HM King George V).1 He held the office of Chaplain-in-Ordinary to HM Queen Victoria between 1891 and 1897.1 He wrote the book The Cruise of H.M.S.
-Bacchante.1 He was invested as a Commander, Royal Victorian Order (C.V.O.) in 1901.1 He was invested as a Knight Commander, Royal Victorian Order (K.C.V.O.) in 1911.1
+He graduated from Clare College, Cambridge University, Cambridge, Cambridgeshire, EnglandG, with a Master of Arts (M.A.)1 He was appointed Companion, Order of St. Michael and St. George (C.M.G.) in 1881.1 He held the office of Canon and Steward of St. George's Chapel, Windsor between 1885 and 1931.1 He was tutor and governor to HRH Prince Albert Victor (later teh Duke of Clarence) and HRH Prince George (later HM King George V.)1 He held the office of Chaplain-in-Ordinary to HM Queen Victoria between 1891 and 1897.1 He wrote the book The Cruise of H.M.S.
+Bacchante.1 He was appointed Commander, Royal Victorian Order (C.V.O.) in 1901.1 He was appointed Knight Commander, Royal Victorian Order (K.C.V.O.) in 1911.1

 Child of Rev. Canon John Neale Dalton and Catherine Alicia Evan-Thomas